 Store credit cards are cards that can usually only be used at the store that issued them or sometimes with an affiliate.
 That is, for example, you used to be able to use a Sears card to make a purchase at KMart.
 The store works with a bank to offer the card and gives its customers credit that can only be used in their store.
 The advantage to you is that often retailers will make special exclusive offers to their cardholders.

 Store credit cards are often offered at the point of sale with a promotional discount on that initial purchase.
 This is a live action version of the shopping cart trick (which we're going into more details later in this post), except that since they will give you a card if you pass, it's a hard pull.
 Store credit cards usually have higher interest rates and lower credit limits than credit cards for use anywhere.

 What Are the Easiest Store Credit Cards to Get?

 The easiest cards to get are those that you can only use in the store that issues them (closed loop) - or sometimes also in a related store, like Old Navy and the Gap.
 These two are also fairly easy to qualify for with a minimum 630 credit score.
 We suggest some other cards you might want to consider below.
 Some stores offer both a store only card and a general credit card (open loop).
 The latter always takes a higher credit score.
 Again, we talk about some of these below.

-What Store Credit Cards Are Easy to Get with Bad Credit?
+What Store Credit Cards Are Easy to Get with Fair-Bad Credit?